alex-007/mbp-neon/README.md

 and then:
 `sudo update-grub`

-## Update to newer kernels

-**IF YOU UPDATE THE KERNEL, REMEMBER TO ADD THE REQUIRED DRIVERS AGAIN.**

-### The easy way:

-The live cd includes dkms and will automatically run when a new kernel is installed.
-You can use `dkms status` to see it.

-If you are upgrading from 5.7.19 to a newer kernel version (5.10+), you will need updated versions of these kernel modules.
-Instructions for installing updated ones are [here](https://wiki.t2linux.org/guides/dkms/).

-### Another way:

-Check <https://github.com/alex-007/mbp-neon/blob/master/files/chroot_build.sh> to see how it is done.

 ## Know issues (Following the marcosfad/mbp-ubuntu)

 - Sound is not working after the install.
 Follow the instructions detailed by @kevineinarsson: <https://gist.github.com/kevineinarsson/8e5e92664f97508277fefef1b8015fba>
 On MBP 16,1, you might also need to disable realtime scheduling if the above gist doesn't work, because the pulseaudio server might get killed if the realtime budget is exceeded (<https://bugs.freedesktop.org/show_bug.cgi?id=94629>).
 Just add `realtime-scheduling = no` to `/etc/pulse/daemon.conf`.
 - Checksum is failing for 2 files: md5sum.txt and /boot/grub/bios.img
-- I'm having troubles shutting down ubuntu.
-Screen is black but fan keeps on working.
-I have to force shutdown.

 ## Not working (Following the mikeeq/mbp-fedora)

 - Dynamic audio input/output change (on connecting/disconnecting headphones jack)
 - TouchID - (@MCMrARM is working on it - https://github.com/Dunedan/mbp-2016-linux/issues/71#issuecomment-528545490)
-- Thunderbolt (is disabled, because driver was causing kernel panics (not tested with 5.5 kernel))
 - Microphone (it's recognised with new apple t2 sound driver, but there is a low mic volume amp)

 ## TODO